Acts 10:1-48 – Peter and Cornelius

 SUMMARY

 Peter is called to go to the house of a Gentile, a Roman centurion named Cornelius, to tell him about God’s grace revealed in Jesus.
-To go to Cornelius’s house and stay there, Peter must leave behind the scriptural commands of God that require separation of foods and persons into the categories of clean and unclean.
+To go to Cornelius’ house and stay there, Peter must change his strict views concerning “clean” and “unclean foods and persons.
+This change is sparked by Peter’s visionary encounter with the Lord.

 ANALYSIS